Looking for a brief history of Vatican City?

 Once Constantine built his basilica, and pilgrims began coming to Rome, people started donating goods and lands to the Church, making it one of the largest landholders in Europe.
 This gave the Church and the papacy more and more legitimacy.

-But by then, the power of the Church in Europe was too strong for it to matter.
+In 1440, this document was proved to be a forgery, but by then, the power of the Church in Europe was too strong for this to matter.

-In 846, Saracen pirates sacked the basilica.
+In 846, Saracen pirates sacked St Peter's Basilica.

 The 39-foot high walls were called the Leonine Walls.

 The walls were continually expanded and modified through to the reign of Pope Urban VIII in the 1640s.